 The Swaddle Pro Review

 I’ll admit, I was skeptical when I first came across the Swaddle Pro.
-As a 10 year experienced newborn photographer and former l&d nurse, swaddling isn’t all that challenging for me.
+As a 10 year experienced Nashville newborn photographer and former l&d nurse, swaddling isn’t all that challenging for me.
 However, I am all about anything that makes life easier so I was curious.
 So, I invested in my first Swaddle Pro over 6 months ago.
 Hands down, the best newborn “prop” I’ve ever invested in!
 You can shop using my affiliate link if you feel so inclined.
 I do make a small commission from use of my link, though I’d still be singing their praises even without an affiliate commission.
 SHOP HERE.

 What is The Swaddle Pro?